aardjon/trad/doc/architecture.md

 #### `adapters`

-This part provides adapter implementations for connecting the `core` with `infrastructure` interfaces, converting the data structures coming from one part into the data structures needed by the other.
-It also defines the interface to the `infrastructure`.
+This part provides gateway implementations for connecting the `core` with `infrastructure` interfaces, converting the data structures coming from one part into the data structures needed by the other.
+It also defines the interface ("boundary") to the `infrastructure`.

 Source location: [mobileapp/adapters](../mobileapp/adapters)

 Examples for adapter responsibilities:
  - Defining or translating a string being displayed to the user
  - Formatting dates or numbers into the users preferred string representation
+ - Knowledge about the schema of a relation database (but still independent of a certain DBMS!)
+ - Deciding which DB query to run on which table and parameterizing it
+ - Converting a query result set (rows) into the `core`s entity objects
  - Choosing between different `infrastructure` implementations at runtime

 Implementation Rules:
+ - No business logic
  - If possible, only pure dart language features (some std libs may be allowed)
  - No technical details (independent from specific hardware or certain implementation details)
  - No dependencies to external interfaces of any kind (IO, UI)
+ - One adapter implementation may access more than one infrastructure boundary to retrieve data

 #### `infrastructure`

 This part contains all concrete implementations and all technical details.
-The special `main` and `test` components are considered a part of the infrastructure, too.
+In general, this part provides a customized, generic interface for each external library which makes it possible to (or at least easier) to replace this library in the future if necessary.
+The special `main` component is considered a part of the infrastructure, too.

 Source locations:
  - [mobileapp/infrastructure_vanilla](../mobileapp/infrastructure_vanilla)